 In a sense, the world won’t run out of phosphorus.
 Unlike oil, which breaks down and disappears as its burned, phosphorus isn’t destroyed.
 It just goes somewhere else: into our oceans, into living things from where it’s excreted.
 And there in lies a solution.
 Recycling animal waste or even our own, returns phosphorus to the place we want it; our fields and farms.
 Organic gardeners know this.
 We first suffered a phosphorus shortage some 150 years ago when the world found its supply of bird guano, used extensively as fertilizer in those days, disappearing.
 It wasn’t long after that we discovered how to make nitrogen — another major component of fertilizer — in mass quantity and, to compliment it, the mining of phosphorus began.

 Organic gardeners often rely on sustainable sources of phosphorous.
-Bone meal, blood meal, fish emulsion and worm castings are all excellent sources of phosphorus.
+Bone meal, guano and fish fertilizer are all excellent sources of phosphorus.
 By composting, organic gardeners recycle phosphorus from the plants they’ve grown back to their gardens.
 Sure, we use rock phosphates as well.
 But because we recycle phosphorus and use it in more accessible forms, we know how to do without its mineral form (or use it only in special situations).
 These methods will hardly substitute for the amounts of phosphorus used by commercial farming.
 For that we’ll need to learn to safely harvest phosphorus from all available sources including human feces and urine.
 But it’s good to know that organic gardening techniques are pointing the way to stopping the coming apocalypse.
 Take that Mayan Calendar!